backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 - More expensive than spot and reserved.

 ### Capacity Reservations
+- Reserve capacity in a **specific AZ** for any duration.
+	- If you want to *make reservations in multiple AZs* then you need to file *multiple reservation requests*.
 - We can do a **capacity reservation** of *on demand instances*.
-There is **no monetary benefit** but there is a guarantee that you will have capacity when you need it.
-This is particularly useful when you know that you will be needing an instances for an uninterrupted workload at a particular time.
+- There is **no time commitment** (like 1 or 3 years) and **no monetary benefit** but there is a guarantee that you will have capacity when you need it.
+	- This is particularly useful when you know that you will be needing an instances for an uninterrupted workload at a particular time.
+- The main benefit of capacity reservation over reserved instances is there is no need of 1 or 3 years of commitment.
 - For monetary benefit you can use **capacity reservation with savings plan**.

-- If you want to *make reservations in multiple AZs* then you need to file *multiple reservation requests*.
-- The main benefit of capacity reservation over reserved instances is there is no need of 1 or 3 years of commitment.
+> [!caution] You're charged at On-Demand rate whether you run instances or not.

-> [!note]- We can do a capacity reservation in zonal reserved instances but NOT in regional reserved instances.
+> [!note] We can do a capacity reservation in zonal reserved instances but NOT in regional reserved instances.

 ## Reserved Instances
 - Reserved Instances are *not physical instances*, but *rather a billing discount applied to the use of On Demand* Instances in your account.

 ### Standard Reserved
-- **75%** cheaper than on demand.
+- **72%** cheaper than on demand.
 - For stable applications like database.
 - Commitment of **1 (minimum) or 3 years**.
-For 3 years you get more discounts.
+	- For 3 years you get more discounts.
 - **Payment options** are *no upfront* (no discount), *partial upfront* (discount +) and *full upfront* (discount +++)
 - We reserve a **specific instance type**.
+- **Reserved Instance’s Scope** – *Regional or Zonal* (reserve capacity in an AZ)
 - *Unused* Standard Reserved Instances *can later be sold* at the *Reserved Instance Marketplace*.

 ### Convertible Reserved
 - We can *change the instance type*.
-- Less cost savings as compared to normal reserved.
+- *Less cost savings* as compared to normal reserved.

 >[!caution] Convertible unused instances **cannot be sold** in the Reserved instance marketplace.

-### Scheduled Reserved
-- Scheduled Reserved Instances (Scheduled Instances) enable you to **purchase capacity reservations that recur on a daily, weekly, or monthly** basis, with a specified start time and duration, for a **one year term**.
-- Scheduled Instances are a good choice for workloads that *do not run continuously but do run on a regular schedule*.
-For example, you can use Scheduled Instances for an application that runs during business *hours or for batch processing that runs at the end of the week*.

-> [!note]- The main difference between standard and scheduled reserved is that **standard reserved** reserves the instance for **continuous** use.
+## EC2 Savings Plan
+- Get a discount based on long-term usage (up to 72% - same as Reserver instances)
+- *Commit to a certain type of usage* ($10/hour for 1 or 3 years)
+- *Usage beyond* EC2 Savings Plans is billed at the *On-Demand price*.
+- Locked to a **specific instance family** & **AWS region** (e.g., M5 in us-east-1)
+- *Flexible across*:
+	- Instance Size (e.g., m5.xlarge, m5.2xlarge)
+	- OS (e.g., Linux, Windows)
+	- Tenancy (Host, Dedicated, Default)

 ## Spot
 - Highest discount **90%** as compared to on demand.